StevenBoyce/hqProject/README.md

+Full-Stack Coding Challenge

+“Drag-n-Drop Layout Builder”
 1. Scenario
 Our agency often prototypes simple landing pages for clients.
-We'd like a tiny internal tool—a single-page "Layout Builder"—where non-technical teammates can drag pre-made components onto a blank canvas, position/resize them, and save the resulting layout for later editing.
+We’d like a tiny internal tool—a single-page “Layout Builder”—where non-technical teammates can drag pre-made components onto a blank canvas, position/resize them, and save the resulting layout for later editing.
 2. Your Mission